 Figure 4.
 Carbon abundance of mineral (A) and organic (B) soil layers across reburn history and between sites.

-Generally, soil organic layers contain more carbon than mineral soil.
+Generally, soil organic layers contain more carbon than mineral soil in black spruce boreal forests (Rapalee et al. 1998, Laganiere et al. 2013).
 Carbon in mature plots in both locations was primarily stored as soil carbon (soil carbon was 39% of total carbon on average in uplands, 54% in lowlands).
 Trends in mineral and organic soil carbon pool size differed between lowland and upland sites (Fig. 4).
 Organic layer soil carbon was lower in reburned plots in both locations, but particularly lower in upland stands (Fig. 4A).
 Estimates of soil organic layer carbon were higher in lowlands after two fires to levels similar to mature plots (average 5,546 g/m2 in twice-burned plots vs 4,880 g/m2 in unburned plots).
-In three fire plots, organic soil layer was consumed altogether in some plots (soil organic layers in uplands contained twice less carbon on average than corresponding mineral soils – 874 g/m2 in organic vs 1,707 g/m2 in mineral).
+In three fire plots, organic soil layer was consumed altogether in some plots (soil organic layers in uplands contained two times less carbon on average than corresponding mineral soils – 874 g/m2 in organic vs 1,707 g/m2 in mineral).

 R2.
 What are the effects of species composition, regeneration density, and cumulative severity on the abundance of aboveground and soil carbon in reburned stands?